BayatGames/.github/BRANCH_PROTECTION.md

 # Branch Protection Rules

-This document outlines the recommended branch protection rules for repositories in this organization.
-These settings help ensure code quality and maintain a consistent workflow.
+This document outlines the recommended branch protection configurations for repositories within the Bayat Games organization.
+These settings help maintain code quality, security, and consistency across our development workflow.

 ## Recommended Branch Protection Settings